Memeterr/Szakdoga-Info-Bsc-2021/README.md

 * refresh migrations and do windows and walls db layout as doors

-* delete button on show.blade.php -> deletes that dashboard

-* save changes button on show.blade.php -> updates that dashboard
-	- deletes deleted objects from db
-	- adds new ones to db

 * livewire to generate topics on device modal

+* dashboardController should be 2 seperate controller
+	- for better readability

 ## BUG

+* GET https://tailwindui.com/img/logos/workflow-mark-indigo-500.svg net::ERR_CONNECTION_TIMED_OUT
+	- get maybe a new logo

 * you can generate topics without name, then set a name, and create a device without proper topics

 * device name on canvas could disappear at the sides, needs optimizing
 	- needs a max length check, maybe 15 characters?

-* in function selectobject() -> don't be able to select multiple objects at once
+* canvas: in function selectobject() -> don't be able to select multiple objects at once